Concentration of Equilibria and Relative Instability in Disordered Non-Relaxational Dynamics

 Thus to show the desired claim for $W^k_N(r)$ it suffices to show there is $C$ such that $\sigma_1(r)\le C\sq{1-r^2}$, which is among the statements of Lemma \ref{lem:appendix:covariance around 1}.
-A similar argument demonstrates the claim for $S^k_N(r)$ and $V^k_N(r)$. \end{proof}
+A similar argument demonstrates the claims for $S^k_N(r)$ and $V^k_N(r)$. \end{proof}

-With these preliminaries completed we are ready to give the proof of the upper bound of Theorem \ref{theorem:KR-2point}.
+With these preliminaries we are ready to give the proof of Theorem \ref{theorem:KR-2point}.